 What is parvovirus?

-The most significant canine parvovirus strains are CPV-2, CPV-2a, CPV-2b, and CPV-2c; they all cause the same disease, and vaccines protect against all strains.
-CPV-2 and CPV-2c are associated with the most severe disease.
-Fortunately, diagnostic tests for parvovirus will detect all strains of the virus.
+The most significant canine parvovirus strains are CPV-2, CPV-2a, CPV-2b, and CPV-2c.
+These strains all cause the same disease, and vaccines protect against all strains.

 How does a dog become infected with parvovirus?

-The primary source of the virus is the feces of infected dogs.
-The virus begins to be shed in the feces just before clinical signs develop, and shedding continues for about fourteen days after clinical signs resolve.
+The primary source of parvovirus is the feces of infected dogs.
+The dog begins to shed the virus in the feces just before clinical signs develop, and shedding continues for about 14 days after clinical signs resolve.
 Susceptible dogs become infected by ingesting the virus.
-After ingestion, the virus enters the tonsils or lymph nodes, where it invades lymphocytes (a type of white blood cell) that then carry it in the bloodstream to many areas of the body, most notably the bone marrow and the lining of the intestine.
-Unlike most other viruses, CPV is stable in the environment and is resistant to heat, detergents, alcohol, and many disinfectants.
-A 1:30 bleach solution will destroy the infective virus.
-Infective CPV has been recovered from surfaces contaminated with dog feces even after three months at room temperature.
+After ingestion, the virus enters the tonsils or lymph nodes, where it invades lymphocytes (a type of white blood cell), which then carry it in the bloodstream to many areas of the body, most notably the bone marrow and the lining of the intestine.

 What are the clinical signs of parvovirus?